-It is estimated that Takeda could face more than 10,000 Actos bladder cancer lawsuits.
-Takeda is being sued in federal court and in state courts.
-With the June 2011 announcement by the FDA that it was requiring a bladder cancer warning be placed on the Actos label and insert, the FDA gave legitimacy to many former Actos users’ claims that the drug caused them to develop bladder cancer.
+In June 2011 the FDA announced that it was requiring a bladder cancer warning be placed on the Actos label and insert and gave legitimacy to many former Actos users’ claims that the drug caused them to develop bladder cancer.

-Those claims had received limited response from the courts, Takeda and the FDA.
-Since the FDA announcement, there has been a marked increase in the filing of Actos lawsuits and also in inquiries about the possibility of filing a lawsuit.
+After the FDA announcement, the number of Actos lawsuits and inquiries about the possibility of filing a lawsuit increased.
 With several hundred federal cases pending, both Takeda and plaintiff attorneys filed to move all pending Actos lawsuits to one district court.
 On Dec.
 30, 2011, the U.S. Judicial Panel on Multidistrict Litigation in Georgia consolidated all federal Actos bladder cancer lawsuits to the U.S. District Court for the Western District of Louisiana.
-The federal caseload now exceeds 1,200, and the state caseload is close to 2,000.